etragardh/hackwp/README.md

 You can connect your computer to a VPN and then run HackWP.
 The connection will go through your VPN provider.

 **TOR**
-TODO: Add support for Onion Routing so requests can have unique IPs andprevent trace backwards.
++TODO: Add support for Onion Routing so requests can have unique IPs andprevent trace backwards.

 ## Supported/tested platforms
 Im running MacOS, Kali and Parrot on my laptop.